amy-tabb/calico/README.md

 This code has been tested on Ubuntu 16.04 and Ubuntu 18.04.
 You are welcome to convert it to Windows, but I have not.
 While OpenCV is available from distribution repositories, my long experience with it is has always been to build from the source to get the best results.

-**Is getting all of this to work on your system too much of a pain and you are interested in a Docker release?
-Let me know!
-The squeaky wheel gets the grease.
-Email above.**

 ## Building